-Video games can sometimes seem crowded with numerous vibrant UI elements, characters, and objects to remember while navigating through surroundings.
+Video games can sometimes seem crowded with numerous lively UI elements, characters, and objects to remember while navigating through environments.

 Thankfully, this isn’t always the case, as many games streamline their presentation and gameplay to feel as smooth and readable as possible.

-In this list, we’ll highlight the best minimalist games to play in 2023, including the best minimalist puzzle games and best minimalist indie games on PC, Xbox, PlayStation, Nintendo, and mobile devices.
+In this list, we’ll highlight the top streamlined games to play in 2025, including the premier minimalist puzzle games and finest minimalist indie games on PC, Xbox, PlayStation, Nintendo, and mobile devices.

-We’ll be updating this list in the future with new titles, so make sure to check back and let us know if we missed any games!
+We’ll be updating this catalog in the future with novel titles, so make sure to check back and let us know if we missed any games!

 Table of ContentsShow